georgecodes/s3-simple-appengine/readme.txt

 jets3t and Amazon's SDK are great but they use the Apache Commons http client which doesn't work 100% on Google App Engine.
 This is due to restrictions... namely, no threads, no sockets, and... other restrictions...

-Another library I tried was the Amazon SDK for Java.
-It is also unable to run on Google's App Engine due to the restrictions mentioned above. -> http://aws.amazon.com/sdkforjava/
+Amazon SDK for Java was also tried, but was unable to run on Google's App Engine due to the restrictions mentioned above. -> http://aws.amazon.com/sdkforjava/

 ======= Changes =======
 2011.03.08